dogtagpki/pki/docs/installation/acme/Configuring_ACME_Database.md

 class=org.dogtagpki.acme.database.InMemoryDatabase
 ```

-Currently there are no parameters to configure for in-memory database.
+There are no parameters to configure for in-memory database.

 ## Configuring LDAP Database